April 10, 2019

 While employees have more flexibility in accessing their wages with on-demand pay, payroll administrators still have control of the process and functionality.
 They can define and set limitations around minimums, maximums, requests per period, and more, based on their business needs.

-As an extension of your single payroll system, on-demand pay also follows the same compliance and security measures as the rest of your solution, so these areas are managed with the same rigor.
+As an extension of your single payroll system, on-demand pay also follows the same security measures as the rest of your solution, so these areas are managed with the same rigor.

 Best-in-class organizations today are defined as people-centric.
 A people-centric workplace is one that designs its employee experience – processes, programs, and systems – around its employees’ drivers and needs.